 illumination Trail - sculpted blue boats created by international light artists Aether & Hemera © Sean Deckert and Philip Vile

-Launching this St Andrew's Day, Irvine's art and light winter spectacular, illumination: Harbour Festival of Light, will run from 30 November - 3 December.
-Head along to the historic waterfront and the Scottish Maritime Museum to see them illuminated against the dark night sky.
-On St Andrew's Day you can enjoy free events including a spectacular firework display (which will light up the night sky with a saltire above Irvine Harbour) and a free water-themed sculpture trail by international light artists Aether & Hemera.
+Irvine's art and light winter spectacular, illumination: Harbour Festival of Light, will return for its second year from 30 November - 3 December.
+Head along to the historic waterfront and the Scottish Maritime Museum and see it as you never have before.
+On St Andrew's Day, you can enjoy free events including a spectacular firework display (which will light up the night sky with a saltire above Irvine Harbour) and a free water-themed sculpture trail by international light artists Aether & Hemera.
 For a truly memorable afternoon or night out, make sure to scoop up tickets to see the breathtaking aerial acrobatics and extraordinary light show at the Scottish Maritime Museum's iconic Linthouse too.

 Oban Winter Festival

-Head to the beautiful town of Oban on Scotland's west coast from 18 - 27 November to enjoy a huge range of fun events at the Oban Winter Festival, including traditional ceilidhs, whisky tastings, street performances, a parade and vivid light projections onto historic McCaig's Tower.
+Head to the beautiful town of Oban on Scotland's west coast from 17 - 26 November to enjoy a huge range of fun events at the Oban Winter Festival, including traditional ceilidhs, whisky tastings, foodie markets, and a reindeer parade.

 Celebrate Scotland's national day by visiting some of the most fascinating historic places - without spending a penny!
-Take advantage of Historic Scotland's free ticket giveaway and get entry into incredible castles, abbeys, mills, military strongholds and more over the weekend of 26 and 27 November.
+Take advantage of Historic Environment Scotland's free ticket giveaway and get entry into incredible castles, abbeys, mills, military strongholds and more over the weekend of 25 - 26 November.